 We’re forecasting Amazon to post $5.5 billion in aftermarket parts & accessory sales, and over $1.4 billion in OEM replacement parts sales in 2018 for a combined total of $6.9 billion.
 Most of Amazon’s sales growth will come from aftermarket parts, accessories, car care products, maintenance products and chemicals.
 OEM replacement parts will show a slower growth rate over the next few years.

 In 2018, @Amazon will sell $6.9 billion in OEM replacement #autoparts and #aftermarket parts and accessories Click To TweetMost of Amazon’s amazing growth in auto parts comes from direct sales, known as “first party sales” or “1P.”
 You can tell if you are buying directly from Amazon because the product will show Fulfillment by Amazon (FBA) with this description: Fulfillment by Amazon (FBA) is a service we offer sellers that lets them store their products in Amazon’s fulfillment centers, and we directly pack, ship, and provide customer service for these products.
 1P sales typically include Amazon Prime offers.
 The majority of Amazon’s 1P sales come from manufacturers supplying Amazon directly or from warehouse distributors (WDs).
 We’re projecting Amazon’s 1P sales to hit $4.5 billion this year.

 Our online aftermarket sales forecast methodology

 We track automotive aftermarket trends closely, and we’ve tracked auto parts ecommerce sales closely each year since 2007.
-We use a combination of our own proprietary industry research, trends analysis, US Census data, data from the US Bureau of Economic Analysis, interviews with industry sources, analysis of third-party data and statistical modeling.
+Also, we use a combination of our own proprietary industry research, trends analysis, US Census data, and data from the US Bureau of Economic Analysis.
+We also have interviews with industry sources and use analysis of third-party data and statistical modeling.